How to Wire a Dryer Outlet

 - Replaced the Dryer Circuit Breaker

 I bought a new circuit breaker, and that didn’t work either.

 - Dryer Outlet Wiring

 Should I cross the wires up on the 220 volt outlet?
 I’m afraid that if I do so that I could start a fire or I could burn or damage the dryer.
 What could be possibly wrong.

 Please guide me or help me with this matter.

 Thanks in advance.

 This home electrical wiring question came from Tyrone.

 Thanks for your electrical troubleshooting question Tyrone and Wayne.

-Application: 220Volt Dryer Cord and Dryer Outlet Wiring.
+Application: Electric Wiring for a 220Volt Dryer Cord and Dryer Outlet.

 Tools Required: Basic Electricians Pouch Hand Tools and a Voltage Tester.

 Estimated Time: Depends on personal level experience, ability to work with tools and the available access to the dryer cord electrical connection box.

 Important: Identify the dryer circuit, turn it OFF and Tag it with a Note before working with the dryer receptacle outlet or cord wiring.